Sachin-4-5/DataLoaderUtility/README.md

 # DataLoader Application

 ## 📖 Overview
-DataLoader is a .NET Framework 4.7.2 legacy based console application that reads XML files and loads the data into a database using ADO.NET technique.
+DataLoader (Legacy) is a .NET Framework 4.7.2 legacy based console application that reads XML files and loads the data into a database using ADO.NET technique.
 This tool is designed to automate XML processing and database insertion efficiently.

 ---
 <br />